- The organisation is committed to equal opportunity of access and experience. This will include but is not restricted to…

 What is harassment?

-- offensive verbal comments about gender, sexuality, impairment, physical appearance, body size, race or religion
+- offensive verbal comments about gender and gender identity, sexuality, impairment, physical appearance, body size, race or religion

 - showing sexual images in public spaces.
 Discussion or images related to sex, pornography, discriminatory language or similar is welcome if it meets all of the following criteria: (a) organisers have specifically granted permission in writing; (b) it is necessary to the topic of discussion and no alternative exists; (c) it is presented in a respectful manner, especially towards women and LGBTQIA people; and (d) attendees are warned in advance in the programme and respectfully given ample warning and opportunity to leave beforehand.
 This exception does not allow use of gratuitous sexual images as attention-getting devices or unnecessary examples.